ray-project/ray/doc/source/serve/monitoring.md

 http://localhost:8265
 ```

+We can view important information about our application here.
-Here's what the Ray dashboard's "Actors" tab might look like for a running Serve application:
+For example, we can inspect our deployment replicas by navigating to the Ray dashboard's "Actors" tab while our Serve application is running:

 ```{image} https://raw.githubusercontent.com/ray-project/Images/master/docs/dashboard/serve-dashboard-2-replicas.png
 :align: center
 ```

-Here you can see the Serve controller actor, an HTTP proxy actor, and all of the replicas for each Serve deployment.
-To learn about the function of the controller and proxy actors, see the [Serve Architecture page](serve-architecture).
-In this example pictured above, we have a single-node cluster running a deployment named `Translator` with `num_replicas=2`.
+In this example, there's a single-node cluster running a deployment named `Translator`.
+The Serve application uses four [Ray actors](actor-guide):

-## Logging

-:::{note}
-For an overview of logging in Ray, see [Ray Logging](ray-logging).
+* 1 Serve controller
+* 1 HTTP proxy
+* 2 `Translator` deployment replicas

+This page includes additional useful information like each actor's process ID (PID) and a link to each actor's logs, which includes their `logging` and print statments.
+You can also see whether any particular actor is alive or dead to help you debug potential cluster failures.

+:::{tip}
+To learn more about the Serve controller actor, the HTTP proxy actor(s), the deployment replicas, and how they all work together, check out the [Serve Architecture](serve-architecture) documentation.
 :::

+For a detailed overview of the Ray dashboard, see the [dashboard documentation](ray-dashboard).

+## Ray logging

 Ray Serve uses Python's standard `logging` module with a logger named `"ray.serve"`.
 By default, logs are emitted from actors both to `stderr` and on disk on each node at `/tmp/ray/session_latest/logs/serve/`.